DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/afbdb580-5383-4f32-9713-708f0a4ebb7e)

-We now need to APPLY the ACL (just like applying it to an INTERFACE on a ROUTER)
+We now need to APPLY the ACL (just like applying it to an interface on a ROUTER)

 Click “CPU ACL” from the left-hand menu